Serious childhood illnesses: what to do

-- she has to breathe much harder to get air into her lungs
+- they have to breathe much harder to get air into their lungs

-- the muscles between her ribs pull in when she tries to breathe
+- the muscles between their ribs pull in when they breathe

-- she can’t make any conversation or sounds.
+- they can’t make any conversation or sounds.

 In severe cases, your child might look very tired and blue.
-He might be quiet or make a grunting noise with each breath.
+They might be quiet or make a grunting noise with each breath.

-Pale, mottled or blue skin might be caused by poor blood circulation or low levels of oxygen in the body, both of which can happen in serious childhood illnesses like bacterial infections or pneumonia.
+Pale, blotchy or blue skin might be caused by poor blood circulation or low levels of oxygen in the body, both of which can happen in serious childhood illnesses like bacterial infections or pneumonia.

-If your child is having a fit or seizure, her eyes might roll backwards.
-She might be unresponsive, shake violently in all limbs for a short time, and even briefly turn blue.
+If your child is having a convulsion or seizure, their eyes might roll backwards.
+They might be unresponsive, shake violently in all limbs for a short time, and have shallow or unusual breathing.

-Skin spots or blotches that don’t fade when you press directly on your child’s skin can be an early sign of life-threatening meningococcal infection.
+Skin spots or blotches that don’t fade when you press a glass firmly against your child’s skin can be an early sign of a life-threatening meningococcal infection.

 When to go to the hospital emergency department for childhood illnesses

-- a temperature above 38°C in babies less than three months old
+- fever in babies less than three months old

 - poor feeding